-Whether you’re putting one of these together for the first time or just assembling a particularly complicated report, the design process can be quite the task.
+Whether you’re putting a banded report together for the first time or just assembling a particularly complicated report, the design process can be quite a task.
 But take heart – you can save yourself a lot of time with a good plan of attack and some common best practices.

-Before we jump into the nitty-gritty, I thought we should do a quick recap of what Banded Reports are, and how they differ from the other report types available in Argos.
-Banded Reports are fully formatted, which makes them especially useful for reports that call for special layouts, groupings, totals, subtotals, summaries, rich text, charts, graphs, images—pretty much any visual element you can think of.
+Before we jump into the nitty-gritty, let’s do a quick recap of what banded reports are and how they differ from the other report types available in Argos.
+Banded reports are fully formatted, which makes them especially useful for reports that call for special layouts, groupings, totals, subtotals, summaries, rich text, charts, graphs, images, etc. (Pretty much any visual element you can think of.)

-The term banded was inspired by the fact that the reports themselves are organized into logical bands.
+The term “banded” was inspired by the fact that the reports themselves are organized into logical bands.
 Each band represents an area in the report that will hold a discrete collection of data.
-Banded Reports are much more complex than the other two report types (CSV and Extract Reports), but they allow for complete control over the placement and layout out of the information.
+Banded reports are much more complex than CSV and Extract Reports, but they allow for complete control over the placement and layout out of the information.

 Know What You’re Making

 Before starting, it’s helpful to have an example of what needs to be created.
 More than likely, you’re not building these reports for recreational purposes.
 People are requesting them.
 They have ideas about what they want and, unless you read minds, you’ll need to know what those are before you start.

 Because banded reports have so many design options, it’s best if you can get a clear idea not only of the requester’s requirements in terms of data, but also in terms of how the finished report should look.
 (Check out our blog post on requirement documents here: Getting you Banner Black Belt (Lesson Two): Use Good Requirements Documents.)